 - 6 points per dollar on eligible purchases at hotels participating in the Marriott Bonvoy program;

-- 3 points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, dining; and
+- 3 points per dollar on the first $6,000 spent in combined purchases each year at grocery stores, gas stations, and on dining;

 - 2 points per dollar on all other eligible purchases.